Federal Customer Service

 Over the past 20 years, both Congress and the executive branch have taken actions to help agencies improve federal customer service.
 The GPRA Modernization Act of 2010 (GPRAMA) required that agency performance plans measure progress toward customer service goals, including quality, timeliness, and satisfaction.
 Additionally, the Office of Management and Budget (OMB) designated customer service a cross-agency priority (CAP) goal in 2014.
 Still, customer service challenges exist across the federal government.

-Many federal agencies we reviewed often do not:
+Many federal agencies GAO reviewed often do not:

 - set measurable customer service goals,